dimitri/pginstall/doc/faq.md

   - then it connects to the repository server to upload the extension's archive files.

+### How do I update an extension?

+You schedule another build.

+### Can I add my own extension only locally?

+This mode of operation is part of the design, but not yet implemented.
+You will soon be able to *mirror* an existing *upstream* repository server, and at the same time to manage a local set of extensions and build queue, with your own build farm animals.

 ### I have way moar question that I don't see answer for...

 Consider sending me an email or opening an issue on the github page for this